ztimmons/dsc-simple-linear-regression-houston-ds-060319/README.md

 Looking at the above plots, you know that you have the blue diamonds there are our observations with associated x- and y-values.

-Now, when we draw our regression line based on these few blew diamonds, we use the following notations:
+Now, when we draw our regression line based on these few blue diamonds, we use the following notations:

 $$\hat{y}=\hat m x+ \hat{c}$$ or